susan-davis/stellar-core/BIBLE.md

 # *Stellar Union* series bible

+*Our galaxy is an endless ocean of stars.
+Plying that ocean are the ships of the* Stellar Union. *Their mandate:*

+- *Keep the peace among the stars.*
+- *Explore the galaxy and its many planets.*
+- *Follow knowledge like a sinking star, beyond the utmost bound of intelligent thought.*

+*Upholding that mandate is the starship* Eridanus, *on a three-year voyage of discovery.*

 The *Stellar Union* universe is an optimistic future history inspired by *Star Trek*, *Galaxy Quest*, *The Orville*,  the classic mainframe `STARTREK` game from the 1970s, the 8-bit microcomputer *Star Fleet*